SolarLabyrinth/Action-Setup-Godot/README.md

 # Setup Godot Action

-A GitHub Action to install Godot on a GitHub Actions a runner.
+A GitHub Action to install Godot on a GitHub Actions runner.

+> Note: Only supported on Ubuntu runners.

 ## Usage